Daniel-Liu-c0deb0t/uwu/README.md

 or go [here](https://www.rust-lang.org/tools/install) for more options
 2. run `cargo install uwuify`
-3. run `uwuify` which will read from stdin and output to stdout. make sure u press ctrl + d after u type stuff in stdin
+3. run `uwuify` which will read from stdin and output to stdout. make sure u press ctrl + d (unix) or ctrl + z and enter (windows) after u type stuff in stdin to send an EOF

 if you are having trouble running `uwuify`, make sure you have `~/.cargo/bin` in your `$PATH`

+it is possible to read and write from files by specifying the input file and output file, in that order. u can use `--help` for more info

 #### build from this repo
 <details>